 I am bringing puppies less than three months old or unvaccinated.

-There are so many parasites, bugs and diseases in a dog park to begin with - I will spare you the details, it just makes you shudder.
+There are many parasites, bugs, and diseases in a dog park to begin with - I spared you the details, it just makes you shudder.
 Older puppies and adult immunized dogs can mostly handle the grossness, and will maybe only pick up worms which, as an adult with a healthy immune system, they can easily survive with treatment.

 However, for new pups that haven't completed their vaccines, they could pick up something like worse that their little bodies have a difficult time handling or preparing.
 Puppies under 12 weeks, not immunized against common diseases need to be kept well away from dog parks.

 Thinking all dog parks are the same.